Project Plug

 Back to the top of this section

-Canoga Park (LA County)
+West Hills (LA County)

-Total wells: 6
+Total Wells: 6

-The wells were operated by Cache Oil Co., Canoga Oil Company, Frank Knapp and Liu Cheng, and Lin, all of whom face multiple violations that led to the Department's order to plug the wells
+The wells were operated by Cache Oil Co., Canoga Oil Company, Frank Knapp and Liu Cheng, and Lin, all of whom face multiple violations that led to the Department's order to plug the wells.

 Back to the top of this section